This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

-As part of Day 3 of the 31 Days To A Happier You Challenge, we learned about creating your own happiness formula.
+In the last post, we learned about creating your own happiness formula.
 Your happiness formula is an easy way to plan how you will get in some daily happiness.
 But what if you something happens and you are missing a critical part of your formula?
 You’ll have to make a substitution.
-This is where diversifying your happiness portfolio comes into play.
+This is why having a diverse source of happiness is important.

 Being able to diversify the sources of happiness, it allows you to have a back up plan.
 By having a backup plan it makes being happier easier and more sustainable.